Who Are Grocery Outlet Bargain Market Customers?

 Generally, we have two types of customers: “underserved” customers and “want” customers.

-“Our location has a wide variety of customers,” says Steve Smith, an independent operator in San Diego.
-“I’ll have San Diego Padres players shop at our store, and at the same time I’ll have customers on limited incomes.”
+“Our location has a wide variety of customers,” says Steve Smith, an independent operator in Grass Valley.
+“I’ll have affluent customers shop at our store, and at the same time I’ll have customers on limited incomes.”